-We are installing AMR meters and now have nearly 600 in service.
+We are installing AMR meters and now have nearly 1,000 in service.
 This new system allows us to simply drive by your residence and automatically collect the meter reading from your water meter.
 The system is being phased in over a number of years in order to keep costs down.
+We are installing 300 - 400 per year.
 You will receive a letter prior to the meter being changed out in your area.
-In 2015, we will finish installing meters in the New Middletown area and will work toward Lanesville.
-In 2016 we will finish up installing meters in the Lanesville area and then start toward Corydon.
+In 2016, we will finish installing meters in the Lanesville area and then Corydon-New Middletown RD.
+In 2017 we will install meters from New Middletown out Fogel & Shiloh roads toward Hwy 337.
 There are many benefits to the customer and to the utility, and this is being done at no additional cost to you.
 Please be patient as we work our way around the system.
 It is simply cost prohibitive to change them all out in the same year.